-The committee chair will be one of the five appointees.
+The committee chair will be appointed by the BCSS Board of Directors.

-BCSS will provide a staff liaison to work with the chair and committee membership.
+BCSS will provide a staff liaison to assist the chair and committee in executing their duties.

 The committee will meet virtually on a need to basis.

 Committee members shall receive no remuneration for serving as committee members, but are entitled, to be reimbursed for all reasonable expenses incurred during the exercise of their duties as approved by the Board of Directors.